GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

           pubsub.googleapis.com/projects/$PROJECT_ID/topics/export-topic \
           --organization=$ORG_ID \
           --include-children \
-          --log-filter="logName:'log/cloudaudit.googleapis.com'
+          --log-filter="logName:logs/cloudaudit.googleapis.com"

 Note the `log-filter` option specifies that Cloud Audit logs to be routed to the Pub/Sub topic `export-topic`.
-You may want to edit the log filter or create additional log sinks to export additional logs such as VPC flow logs, LB request logs or VM logs like application logs and syslog.
+You may want to edit the log filter or create additional log sinks to export more logs such as VPC flow logs, LB request logs or VM logs like application logs and syslog, depending on your security requirements.

 This command returns the service account of the log sink writer, usually in the form `o#####-####@gcp-sa-logging.iam.gserviceaccount.com`